 Assemble the Salad

-It’s up to you what you want to include in your salad.
+It’s up to you what you want to include in your dill dressing salad.
 Anything you would use in a green garden salad would be great.
-I kept it simple with leaf lettuce, tomato, cucumber and radishes.
+I kept it simple with leaf lettuce, tomato, cucumber, and radishes.
 I recommend that you also keep the shaved lemon zest…it is quite tasty.
 A few capers added a bit of zesty flavor.

 Since the dressing contains a good amount of citric acid, it should last a week in the refrigerator.
 Fresh squeezed juice will start to oxidize and lose it’s flavor after this.